SlavaDen/Weather/readme.md

 2. Register and get an api key https://api.openweathermap.org

-3. Open File config.json at the root of the project Insert api key
+3. Create File config.json at the root of the project Fill in the file according to the template below, specifying your api key

 ```
 {